Zoran Luledzija

 Create localization files

 The next step is to create the localization files for the required locales.
-It is good practice to keep all localization files in one place (e.g. src/lang).
+It is good practice to keep all localization files in one place (e.g., src/lang).
 In this example, we will add three JSON files under the lang directory: ar.json, en.json, and es-MX.json.
-These files are going to hold translations for the Arabic, English, and Spanish (Mexico).
+These files are going to hold translations for the Arabic, English, and Mexican Spanish languages, respectively.

-Below, you can see how the project structure should look after adding mentioned files.
+Below, you can see how the project structure should look after you have added these files.

 react-intl-example